francojposa/personal-site/_resources_dev_setup_guides/kotlin-setup-macos.md

 % source "$HOME/.sdkman/bin/sdkman-init.sh"
 ```

-The initialization step will place the following snippet at the end of your `~/.zshrc`:
+The initialization step will place the following snippet at the end of your `.zshrc`:

 ```
 # THIS MUST BE AT THE END OF THE FILE FOR SDKMAN TO WORK!!!